HahnJustin/Random-Generator-Package/README.md

 ## Getting Started

-1. Add the `GenerationManager` component to any GameObject in your scene.
+1. Add the `RandomGenerator` component to any GameObject in your scene.
 2. Set your map dimensions, stack of generator algorithms, tile database objects, and layer database objects in the Inspector (The databases come with a default tileset and layer info set)
 3. Make a tilemap creator object (that has grid component as well) this will instantiate the tilemaps as children if not predefined
 4. Call `Generate()` from a script or set it to auto-generate in the editor.